BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Once this quest is over, return to the Kakori Help Center to get 2 *Yellow Shards* and **Inkay**! (+1 Karma)

-## Magma Drift Exploration
+## Tyluric Temple 3

 There are a few more sidequests and areas we can explore with Magma Drift.

-First, grab Chansey from the PC, and take Noctowl to Terajuma Beach.
-Show it to the person below for an *Oval Charm*!

-Next, enter the Izakaya in the Kakori Ranger HQ to get the *My Dearest Rowlet* quest.
+Enter the Izakaya in the Kakori Ranger HQ to get the *My Dearest Rowlet* quest.

 Reenter the Tyluric Temple and progress as we did before.
 You'll see Rowlet on the right; talk to him and he will proceed further.
 Surf down once you reach an outside area and follow the path.
 Drift across the magma: go right first, then up the tornado.
 You'll eventually reach: